 Tourism in Ethiopia is in its infancy, and everyone on the ground is still learning.
 Hotels and lodges, while often in fantastic locations with a lot of character, often suffer from maintenance problems or a general lack of TLC.
 While Ethiopia's domestic flight network makes travelling around this vast country much easier, there can be hiccups along the way.

-In our view, none of this takes away from appeal of the country, and what makes it such a fantastic place to visit.
-What makes Ethiopia so special is not high-end luxury hotels, but the people that you'll meet along the way - always smiling and interested in your story - and the incredible natural landscapes, culture, monuments and wildlife the country has to offer.
+In our view, none of this takes away from the appeal of the country, and what makes it such a fantastic place to visit.
+What makes Ethiopia so special is not high-end luxury hotels, but the people you'll meet along the way - always smiling and interested in your story - and the incredible natural landscapes, culture, monuments and wildlife the country has to offer.